CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 This general picture must however be nuanced in two cases:
-1. The systematic (i.e. calibration) uncertainties in the CIMR L1B TOA TBs can have a direct impact on the systematic uncertainaties (i.e. bias).
-This is the reason why we suggest to implement {ref}`dynamic tuning of algorithm tie-points <dynamic_tuning>` for the CIMR L2 SIC algorithm {cite}`tonboe:2016:sicv1,ivanova:2015:sicci1,lavergne:2019:sicv2`.
+1. The systematic (i.e. calibration) uncertainties in the CIMR L1B TOA TBs can have a direct impact on the systematic uncertainties (i.e. bias).
+This is the reason why we suggest implementing {ref}`dynamic tuning of algorithm tie-points <dynamic_tuning>` for the CIMR L2 SIC algorithm {cite}`tonboe:2016:sicv1,ivanova:2015:sicci1,lavergne:2019:sicv2`.
 2. In coastal regions, the uncertainty of the Land-corrected L1B TBs will increase sharply due to the